 Drake got out of the car wearing an outfit he put together himself – including a vintage-feel hat and bow tie!
-His excitement to take pictures immediately set the tone for the Griffith family pics at Ogden Botanical Gardens – a Mother’s Day gift from John to his wife, Rachel.
-Rachel has seen (and loved) photos taken by me that my daughter Gentri posts on Social Media, so she knew that when she was ready for family pictures, she wanted me to take them.
+His immediate excitement to take pictures set the tone for the Griffith family pics at Ogden Botanical Gardens – a Mother’s Day gift from John to his wife, Rachel.
+Rachel has seen (and loved) photos taken by me that my daughter Gentri posts on social media, so she knew when she was ready, she wanted me to take them.

 My favorite aspect of family sessions, especially extended family sessions, is seeing the interactions among people.
 Family sessions are filled with noise, movement, laughter, breakdowns – in the end, I absolutely love the showing of LOVE that comes from what seems like chaos at the time.
 The Griffiths are so awesome.
 While I moved them in and out of different group shots, they were playing together: adults and kids alike were blowing bubbles, playing with puppets, and reading together.
 The little girls twirled and the boys enjoyed good ole pile-up wrestling.
 (It’s always fun to see the candid shots that Mattie – my daughter and associate photographer – captures in the background.)
 From the oldest to the youngest, they never complained about anything, even though it really was bright and getting hot and we were “go, go, go” using every minute of the 90-min session.
 I loved to see how they interacted with each other and I am over the moon about how these photos turned out!